PretendoNetwork/NWFX/README.md

 A subset of the HTMX api is implemented and can be used simply by replacing attributes `hx` with `nwfx` in most simple usages.
 The current list of supported features is as follows

 ### Requests
-All elements MUST have one of the following attributes to be hydrated by NWFX
+All elements MUST have one of the following attributes to be hydrated by NWFX.
+When a request is being made, the element which triggered the request is given the `nwfx-request` class, and any additional triggers are rejected.
+Only one request per element may be in flight at a time

 - `nwfx-get` Issues a GET request
 - `nwfx-post` Issues a POST request (Does not currently send data)